 Option for students NOT required to complete an internship, but who need academic credit for an internship.

 Students who choose a concentration need to complete 12 of 18 elective credits (i.e. 4 of 6 elective courses) within that concentration.
 The remaining 6 credits (2 courses) can be taken from other MSPIA graduate electives.
-For details of the required course and electives in the current MPA concentrations, see the following sections in Baruch College Graduate Bulletin:
+For details of the required course and electives in the current MPA concentrations, see the relevant sections in Baruch College Graduate Bulletin: